Neil Ryan Sese

-Neil Ryan Sese (born April 26, 1979) is a Filipino actor.
-He is currently working as an exclusive talent of GMA Network.
-Sese is best known for portraying Asval in the 2016 version of Encantadia.
+Neil Ryan Sese is a Filipino actor.
+Sese is best known for portraying Asval in the 2016 version of Encantadia, Lance Dimaigue of Ang Forever Ko'y Ikaw, and Manuel Cruz of Cruz vs Cruz.

 Background

-Neil Ryan Sese was only seven years old when his parents separated.
-His father, a radiologist from Masbate, left their home and he never saw him again.

 An only child, he grew up in Lucena City, Quezon, where his mother, Rosalyn Sese, took charge of his upbringing, enrolled him at Maryhill Academy.
 In 1993, he wanted to study at the University of Santo Tomas to be with his peers but his mother told him to enroll at the University of the Philippines.
 So he took a nonquota course entrance exam.
 The first year was devoted to general subjects like mathematics, but he soon found himself auditioning and appearing in Dulaang UP plays.

 By the second year, he was enjoying being a campus actor, appearing in classic plays like Oedipus Rex and learning a lot from mentors like director Tony Mabesa and actor Rey Ventura.
 He dropped his plan to take up Mass communication major in Theatre Arts.
 He has been at it ever since.
 He appeared in both classics and Asian dramas such as St. Louis Loves Dem Filipinos, Hudhud, Kanjincho, Sepharad: Voces de Exilio, Basilia Ng Malolos, Sa Ngalan Ng Anak, etc.

 In 2011, he played the role of Simeon in the highly successful TV drama series, Munting Heredera which he considered as his biggest break ever.
 His career is currently handling by an award-winning director/manager Maryo J. de los Reyes.
 The same year, he signed a three-year exclusive contract with GMA Network.
 His first project as an exclusive talent of the network was the series Biritera where he played one of the lead roles.

 Sese is also a favorite of indie film directors, landing choice roles in acclaimed movies like Ang Pagdadalaga ni Maximo Oliveros, Mangatyanan, Sanglaan and Huling Pasada.
-In Huling Pasada, he was nominated for Best Actor by the respected critics but lost to Ronnie Lazaro.

 In Amphitryon, a Dulaang UP production directed by Jose Estrella, he displayed a comedic side.
 He played Stanley Kowalski in Tanghalang Pilipino's Flores Para los Muertos (a translation of Tennessee Williams' A Streetcar Named Desire), directed by Floy Quintos.